Uriasej/Humanities-Notes/2nd Semester/Chapter-6/Chapter-6.md

 * *Viderunt Omnes* is a four-part polyphonic composition intended to be sung in the middle of the Christmas Mass at Notre-Dame Cathedral in Paris.

+* The minimum number of voices included in a motet is three.

+* The *trivium* consisted of:
+1. Grammar
+2. Rhetoric
+3. Dialectic